 - Trinh Caphe – Tripadvisor Where locals would go with vintage decor and delicious coconut coffee

-- Wonderlust Bakery & Coffee – Tripadvisor The one coffee shop we didn’t actually go to on this list but it looks so cute!
+- Wonderlust Bakery & Coffee – Tripadvisor The one coffee shop I didn’t actually go to on this list but it looks so cute!

 Where to Stay

 The most popular place for tourists to stay is along My Khe beach.
 I stayed at HAIAN Beach Hotel & Spa because of this gorgeous infinity pool and ocean view room.
 I liked my stay although it clearly catered towards Korean tourists (not sure if this is the case for all hotels).

 As I touched on earlier, I would highly recommend staying at a beach resort further south in the city.
 You’ll have a cleaner beach, access to beach chairs, and more of a vacation feel.
 My favorite part about Da Nang was the day trip to Ba Na Hills which you can easily do even if you don’t stay in the city.
 And honestly, although I had some good food in Da Nang, it does not compare to Hanoi, Ho Chi Minh or even Hoi An.

 A few of the beach resorts are absurdly priced but here are some reasonable priced options!

 - Grandvrio Ocean Resort Danang

 If you would like to stay along My Khe Beach, here are my recommendations from North to South.
 These all have a pool, modern or unique decor, and rated above 9.0 on booking.com.
 The price ranges between $80 for no views to $175 for ocean views.

 You can do Da Nang on the cheap just like any other part of Vietnam.
 But I feel like the pricing is mid range here for food and hotels.
 Transportation also added up because it’s not as walkable as Hoi An.
 Let’s take a look at how much I spent in 5 days.
 The exchange rate is 17,500 VND to $1 CAD.